Mountain Bike Rentals – at Ruby’s Inn

 Bryce Canyon Premier Bike Trail

-Red Canyon to Bryce Canyon Bike Trail:
+Canyon 2 Canyon Trail:

 This paved trail starts at the West entrance of Red Canyon on Scenic Highway 12, running for more than 6 miles past hoodoos and red rock formations along Scenic Highway 12 to the top of the canyon.
 Rest area at the top of Red Canyon has restrooms and large parking area.
 This is also the connecting point for the Thunder Mountain Trail.
 This popular mountain bike trail parallels highway 12 back to the bottom of Red Canyon, making a great looping connection.
 The paved trail continues East for another 14 miles along Highway 12 across the Paunsaugunt Plateau, turning South on Highway 63, continuing through Bryce Canyon City & Ruby’s Inn, and Connecting to the new Bryce Canyon Multi use path.
 This new trail begins next to the Bryce Canyon Shuttle Parking and connects to Bryce Canyon National Park.
 While in Bryce Canyon National Park, the trail runs past the Visitor Center, Sunrise Point, Bryce Canyon Lodge, Sunset Point, and ends at Inspiration Point.